eyedeekay/si-i2p-plugin/misc/README.md

 ### Header Fingerprinting

-As you can see from [these screenshots](SCREENSHOTS.md), the headers used to allow 'Accept-Language' through, revealing it was in use.
+As you can see from [these screenshots](SCREENSHOTS.md), the headers used to qallow 'Accept-Language' through, revealing it was in use.
 They don't anymore, which is cool, but these are the only headers it filters:

         var hopHeaders = []string{